taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

-**"Human body cells start to die in temperatures above 41 deg celsius, but in dry air, humans can survive much higher temperatures, such as 70 deg C, as long as we can stay hydrated.
+**"Human body cells start to die when body temperatures go above 41 deg celsius, but externally, humans can survive much higher temperatures, even up to 70 deg C, as long as we can stay hydrated.
 In humid, tropical air, however, anything above 47 deg is cause for concern, and getting respite from the heat is crucial."**

 It is now full and proper sunrise, the sun streaming horizontally between the scattered but significantly more dense trees.
 These trees are [pioneer species](http://blog.perunature.com/the-great-succession-epic-building-an-amazon-rainforest), fast-growing, sun-loving trees that can [replace the rainforest canopy](http://www.rainforestconservation.org/rainforest-primer/rainforest-primer-table-of-contents/f-forest-maintenance-and-succession/) and allow "climax species" to re-establish themselves in deforested regions.

-In addition the annotations about the flora around them, Asoka's face veil shows two temperature readings, one for the environment inside Asoka's clothes, and one for the outside environment.
-The outside temperature reads 38 deg celsius, while the inside temperature reads 24 deg celsius.
+The outside temperature now reads 44 deg celsius, while the inside temperature has only gone up to 26 deg celsius.

 Iri stares open mouthed at the jungle around them.

 Iri: *"Wow...!"*

-Asoka: *"How far are we now?"*
+Asoka: *"Cuttlefish cloth is **awesome**!
+How far are we now?"*

 The bright blue ball has moved further north, a little past a quarter of the way to the 'X'.